prantlf/requirejs-esm/README.md

   resolvePath: func,
   // Allow using a different plugin alias than `esm` in the source code.
   pluginName: 'esm',
+  // Do not insert `"use strict"` expression to the AMD code output.
+You'd set
+  // it to `false` if your bundler inserts `"use strict"` to the outer scope.
+  useStrict: true,
   // Enable source maps, can be an object with booleans { inline, content }.
   // If set to true, the object will be set to { inline: true, content: true }.
   sourceMap: false